mesonbuild/meson/docs/markdown/Subprojects.md

     want to specifically build against the library sources provided by your subprojects.

-# Obtaining subprojects

-Meson ships with a dependency system to automatically obtain dependency subprojects.
-It is documented in the [Wrap dependency system manual](Wrap-dependency-system-manual.md).

-# Why must all subprojects be inside a single directory?
+## Why must all subprojects be inside a single directory?

 There are several reasons.